riywo/fluent-plugin-hash-forward/README.md

     Keepalive expired time.
 Default is nil (which means to keep connection as long as possible).

+* heartbeat_type

+    The transport protocol to use for heartbeats.
+The default is “udp”, but you can select “tcp” as well.
+    Furthermore, in hash_forward, you can also select "none" to disable heartbeat.

 * hash\_key\_slice *min*..*max*

     Use sliced `tag` as a hash key to determine a forwarding node.
 Default: use entire `tag`.